ydahal1/ydahal1/jokes.md

-Why do bananas have to put on sunscreen before they go to the beach?
-Because they might peel!
+What do you call a fake noodle?
+An impasta.

 [
-Fri Jul 11 00:30:03 UTC 2025
+Sat Jul 12 00:29:31 UTC 2025
  ]